 Step 1: Import the PDF Containing the Password

 First, access the PDF with a password via the "Open File" option on the UPDFs interface.
 Now, "Enter Password" if your file is protected with an open password to access it.
-Then, place the cursor on the right toolbar and choose the "Protect Using Password" button.
-Then, from the extended menu, hit the "Remove Security" option to open a dialog box.
+Then, place the cursor on the narrrow next to "Save" and choose the "Remove Password" button.

 Step 2: Remove the Password for PDF